willswats/yelp-camp/README.md

 # Yelp Camp

-An Express web application which allows you to create an account which you can use to add campgrounds, upload images, create reviews, and more, styled with bootstrap and css.
+An Express web application featuring full CRUD functionality, as well as image uploading capabilities, styled with Bootstrap and CSS.
+Browse campgrounds and view their details, or with an account you can add campgrounds, upload images, make reviews, and much more.
+Live project [_here_](https://to-do-app-willswats.herokuapp.com/).

 Live project [_here_](https://yelp-camp-willswats.herokuapp.com/).

 ## Table of Contents